 1. NF consumer initiates service discover procedure.
 The NF consumer sends the Nnrf_NFDiscovery_Request message to discover an NF producer for the service.
 NRF determines a required candidate NF producer list as specified in 3GPP TS 23.501 [5].

 2. After determining the candidate NF producer list, the NRF checks the NF producers’ certificate validities based on store information in 6.Y.2.2 and queries the certificate revocation status from the CRL or the OCSP server.
 The NRF can interact with the CRL/OCSP server directly or through a proxy depending on the implantation of the CRL/OCSP server.
 Certificate validity is the information preconfigured by CA/RA.
 The revocation status is to indicate whether the certificate is revoked.
 There are some cases that leads to the revocation (e.g., private key leak, the re-orchestration of NF, etc.)

-Editor’s Note: The signalling overhead and overload due to NRF checking the revocation status from the OCSP/CRL server on every discovery request is FFS.

-Editor’s Note: The need for the NF producer’s certificate check during every service discovery and its efficiency is FFS.
+NOTE: NRF can have a storage mechanism and can be aligned with the update period of the OCSP server (e.g. OCSP server can announce its thisUpdate time and nextUpdate Time as specified in IETF RFC 6960 [8]). it may be done in the implementation level to reduce the signalling.

 3. NRF sends Nnrf_NFDiscovery_Request Response message to NF consumer.

 If multiple NRFs are required to discovery a NF producer, NRF can forward the request to other NRFs as specified in 3GPP TS 23.502 [14].